esra-ersoz/Generating-Primary-Ovarian-Culture/README.md

 # Generating-Primary-Ovarian-Culture
 This file contains how you can generate a primary ovarian cell culture from human tissue.
+Eventually you can use these cells for xenograft injection, etc.
 AIM : cell harvesting from ovarian tumor tissue Materials : Ovarian tissue samples, sterile blade, cell scraper steril, 1X Ice-Cold PBS, OSE Medium, FBS, Pen-Strep, Gentamicin, Amphotericin b, 60mm cell culture dish, 37C degree incubator.
 Protocol :